 I am very proud of my family- Alison, Kate, Harry and Emily, without their support I couldn't do what I do.

 And currently, I am very excited about my new charity, Rewards Project.
 I set it up because it's shocking to still see so many cases of tooth decay in children today, which we know is entirely preventable.
+I've published a cookbook, called Kick Sugar, to help support people to reduce the amount of sugar in their diets.

 As a parent of three children I was constantly fending off the sugar pushed to my children.
 My two-year-old was given a lollipop bigger than her as a "reward" for her first haircut from the hairdresser.
 I thought, there has to be a better way, and the idea for the Rewards Project was born.